Creating Jobs For The First District

-- As a former small-business owner, Congresswoman DeGette knows well the challenges faced by entrepreneurs in our community.
-The Congresswoman has been working in the First District and talking with small business owners about the impact of the tough economy and what she can do in Washington to help.
+- As a former small-business owner, I know well the challenges faced by entrepreneurs in our community.
+I've been talking with small business owners about the impact of the tough economy and what I can do in Washington to help.

-- Again and again, Congresswoman DeGette has heard that in the wake of the financial collapse, many small businesses cannot access the capital they need to expand and hire new workers.
+- Again and again, I've heard that many small businesses cannot access the capital they need to expand and hire new workers.
 So Congress must find ways to make capital more accessible.
 Targeted tax cuts can also allow companies to reinvest more of their own funds to grow their business.
 And we must also ensure our regulatory structure is smart, effective, and not unduly burdensome.

-Congresswoman DeGette also heard repeatedly that sometimes guidance on how to navigate the bureaucratic process can make a huge difference.
-In response, the Congresswoman held a forum for local small businesses to learn about the opportunities available to them through government contracting.
+I've also heard repeatedly that sometimes guidance on how to navigate the bureaucratic process can make a huge difference.
+In response, I've helped local small businesses learn about the opportunities available to them through government contracting.